 For this research, it was opted to focus only on estimating the calorie values for each item detected, but the same process would be applied to any of the other nutritional values such as carbs or protein.
 To find the proportions of the first point, a coin from one of the images was used.
 This was chosen because it is a regular circle, thus the equation of A=πr2 was applied to find the total area.
 At that point, the total pixels from the mask and total centimetres squared were found, therefore simple proportion was applied to find how much pixels are equivalent to 1cm2.
 For the second point, using the previously found ratio, the area in cm2 for each item was found by simple proportion from the total number of pixels.
 Finally for the third ratio, the average weight of all the items where firstly calculated.
 This was then used to calculate how much calories are found in the food item on average, using simple proportion from the nutritional values per 100g’s.
 Once the pixel equivalency of 1cm2 and food item’s calorie equivalency in pixels was found, simple proportion was once again used to find how much calories are equal to 1cm2.
 The second and third point were repeated for all the 6 different food items, the first one did not have to change because the coin stayed constant all throughout the dataset.
 If calories were to be replaced with any other nutritional value, the only thing which would have been changed was the calculation of nutritional value per 100g’s.
 The figures below are an example of how the above was done for a particular food item, in this case, for “Zalzett Malti”.

-Figure 1.

-Figure 2.